Erich Leinsdorf: Recordings

+He also received a total of 12 Grammy nominations during his lifetime.

 DVD

 On video Leinsdorf conducts the Vienna Symphony in Johann Strauß: Famous Works.
 Available on Silverline Classics in Dolby Digital, 2003.
 A number of Leinsdorf's televised performances with The Boston Symphony Orchestra have been released on DVD by VAI and ICA Classics; most notably on ICA Classics, a performance of Tchaikovsky's 5th Symphony taped in color from April 1969.
 This has received several critical accolades.

 Television

 Leinsdorf with the BSO appeared regularly on local broadcasts from WGBH-TV and nationally on PBS in the Evening at Symphony broadcasts.
 On August 17, 1967, Leinsdorf conducted the Boston Symphony Orchestra in a two-hour primetime special telecast in color on NBC, a reflection of the days when a commercial network would periodically broadcast a full-length classical concert.
 The program, entitled An Evening at Tanglewood, featured violinist Itzhak Perlman as guest soloist.